eiiches/mysql-protobuf-functions/docs/conformance-status.md

 ## Tests Not Run

-Conformance testing for Editions are not run unless --maximum_edition= is specified.
-As we don't yet support Editions, we don't currently perform any tests for Editions.
+Conformance tests for Editions are not run unless `--maximum_edition=` is specified.
+Since we don't yet support Editions, we currently skip all Editions-related tests.

 * **[Editions](https://protobuf.dev/editions/overview/)** - Newer protobuf syntax that is in our roadmap.